 If you want to change your tune and elevate your game here’s what to do:

-First: Find the great managers and teams in your company that will recognize what an OVERQUALIFIED member of staff brings to the table and stock pile their talent bench.
-Other leaders will see this and want to be part of the same.
+First: Find the great managers and teams in your company that will recognize what an OVERQUALIFIED member of staff brings to the table, and stockpile their talent bench.
+Other leaders will see this and want to do the same.

 Both groups will thank you for it and it will also benefit your company…big time.
-You will have upped your game and gone beyond recruitment to becoming a talent manager.
+You will have upped your game and gone beyond recruitment to become a talent manager.